1. An official count of the nation's population every ten years is called a ______________.

 21. Dividing political powers among the branch of government is called a(n) _______________.

-a. precedence
+a. precedent

 b. separation of powers